jerome-rdlv/dbsync/README.md

 You can use the `--fix` option to try a charset repair of your database.It may solve issues with double utf8 encoded characters using [this technique](http://blog.hno3.org/2010/04/22/fixing-double-encoded-utf-8-data-in-mysql/).

+## Troubleshooting

+If replacements failed, it may be due to a bad PHP version on the target env.
+The SRDB script require PHP >= 5.3.0.
+In that case, you can use the `php` directive to force use of another PHP binary on the target env (if such binary exists).

 ## TODO

 Allow arbitrary queries in dbsync.json for specific updates / faster and more secure than find/replace.